bbauska/meta-react-basics/README.md

   width="50%" />
 </p>

-For example, if one component updates its State, all other components that depend on that State will automatically update too.
-This means that a component sends its State to its children by using props.
+<p>For example, if one component updates its State, all other components that depend on that
+State will automatically update too.
+This means that a component sends its State to its children by using props.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-e.
 (170) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->